European Public Affairs

 - Represent the sector at major events in Brussels.

 The public affairs issues include but are not limited to the European Retail Action Plan, multi-channel retailing, energy efficient buildings, freedom of establishment, sustainable construction and finance and investment.

 Find out more about the European Public Affairs Committee.

 Retail Development in Historic Cities: Experience and Lessons of Urban Revitalization and Community Making

 Modern retail developments are about much more than shopping.
 They are focal points for local communities and, thanks to the jobs and infrastructure they create, increasingly serve as vectors for the regeneration of urban areas, including historic city centres.

 Through its projects in two UNESCO World Heritage cities – Lviv in Ukraine and Yaroslavl in the Russian Federation – the EBRD has gained expertise in developing retail centres in historic urban areas, in addition to its extensive experience of supporting retail projects in other cities throughout the Bank’s region of operations.

 Now this expertise is available for others to use thanks to a new report that sets down some of the key findings from the Bank’s experiences in Lviv, Yaroslavl and other cities.
 The report, which was funded by the EBRD Shareholder Special Fund, also features examples of successful retail development projects financed by other agencies.

 European Real Estate Forum

-ICSC is the part of the European Real Estate Forum, an alliance of organisations with an interest in institutional investment in European real estate, including investors, fund and asset managers, property professionals and property companies.
+ICSC is part of the European Real Estate Forum, an alliance of organisations with an interest in institutional investment in European real estate, including investors, fund and asset managers, property professionals and property companies.